shannonkford/va.gov-team/products/disability/526ez/Research/2023-07-Toxic-Exposure/research-plan.md

 *Pro tip: Limit 3 goals per study.
 If you have more than 3 goals, consider how to break up your research into iterative studies.*

 - Test form content clarity and comprehension
-- Test fatigue and screen weariness (as best we can in a simulation where we only show a third of the screens the typical vet will see)
+- Test fatigue and screen weariness within this subsection (we cannot currently test total effects

 ### Outcome